rachelcarrington/rachelcarrington.github.io/_pages/about.md

 Contact: rjc204 (at) bath.ac.uk

 ## Research Interests
+- Environmental statistics
 - Wastewater-based epidemiology
+- Dimension reduction
+- Time series and changepoint detection
+- Post-selection inference
 - Changepoint detection
-- High-dimensional data
-- Post-selection inference

 For more details about my research and publications, click on the "Research" tab above.